-Brian Sommer serves as assistant professor and internship coordinator for the College of Business and Management at Lynn University.
+Brian Sommer serves as assistant professor and head of the Entrepreneurship program for the College of Business and Management at Lynn University.
 He has been teaching Entrepreneurship and other business courses at both the College of Business and Management and the College of Hospitality as an adjunct and full-time professor since 2006.
 In 2010, he became the College of Business and Management’s internship coordinator where he manages the internship requirement for all College of Business and Management students.
+In addition to his teaching, Sommer oversees The Howard Isaacson Challenge, is the faculty advisor to Entrepreneurship Club.
+He is also involved in the development and implementation of Beyond The Classroom.

 Prior to teaching full time at Lynn University in 2010, Sommer was a business consultant and Director of Regional Sales for CDI Global BV, an international Merger and Acquisition firm.
 The experience provided a unique perspective on how entrepreneurs build businesses, and how diverse international entrepreneurs and executives interact and conduct business.
 Sommer prepared numerous Information Memorandums/Business Plans, interviewed entrepreneurs and business executives and assisted clients to successfully acquire and divest companies in the Pulp & Paper, Public Safety, Computer Services, Chemical, and Energy industries.
 During this period he lived and worked in Connecticut, Florida, Auckland, New Zealand, and Sydney, Australia.

 In addition to his industry experience, Sommer was a golf teaching professional at the nationally recognized Stratton Golf University in Stratton Mountain Vermont, as well as the assistant golf coach of the men’s and women’s golf teams at Lynn University.
 He has also been a staff writer for the golf industry website geareffectgolf.com.
 He has also participated in several coaching seminars including a yearlong exploration into learning in The Mastery Program; as well as alternative methods of teaching and coaching in the Extraordinary Coaching Program, both developed by world renowned golf-teaching professional Fred Shoemaker.

 - BA., Lynn University